Ananya2001-an/term-chat/README.md

 ## Commands 🎮

 It's a Typer application, so you can use the `--help` flag to get a list of all the available commands.
-In development mode, you can run the application using `python -m term-chat` instead of `term-chat`.
+In development mode, you can run the application using `python -m term_chat`.

 - Auth commands

-    - `auth create-user`: Register a new user
+    - `auth create-user <username> <email id>`: Register a new user
-    - `auth login`: Login as an existing user (creates a pickle file in the current directory)
+    - `auth login <email id>`: Login as an existing user (creates a pickle file in the current directory)
     - `auth logout`: Logout the current user
     - `auth whoami`: Display the current user
-    - `auth delete-user`: Delete the current user from the database
+    - `auth delete-user`: Delete the current logged in user from the database

 - Room commands